Michael Dillard (MPA'10): "Public Administration is..."

 exposing students to informal learning experiences which can create future career opportunities."

 SPAA Degree and Graduation Year: MPA 2010

-Current Position: Assistant Teaching Professor, Rutgers SPAA
+Current Position: Assistant Teaching Professor and Director of the BA Program, Rutgers SPAA

 Position Responsibilities: Provide academic leadership to SPAA, primarily through demonstrating excellence in teaching, preparing course materials, program activities, community engagement efforts, and conducting related research